SuperNOVAS v1.5

 double *restrict dec,

-Computes the astrometric place of a solar system body, referenced to the ICRS without light deflection or aberration.
+Computes the astrometric place of a solar system body, as would be seen by a non-moving observer located at the current position of the geocenter, referenced to the ICRS without light deflection or aberration.
 This is the same as calling place_icrs() for the body, except the different set of return values used.

 REFERENCES: